What compensation are you entitled to after a bicycle crash?

 d.
 Loss of Ability to Provide Household Services

 Everybody in a household contributes to the family by performing various chores and services.
-When injury prevents someone from contributing some or all of their customary services, you and your family may be entitled to compensation for the reasonable value of those services.
+When an injury prevents someone from contributing some or all of their customary services, you and your family may be entitled to compensation for the reasonable value of those services.
 The justification is that someone else will have to perform those household duties because of the injury.
 Thus, you may also be awarded damages for the reasonable value of assistance-services provided by friends and/or family under this same theory.

 e.
 Loss Or Destruction of Personal Property; Repair & Replacement Costs